kitce/swinout/README.md

 8. The current track information is now available in the files (track, artist, album, artwork)

 ## Use with OBS
-P.S.
-OBS does not support choosing files without extensions, you will need to choose a "dummy" text file, and then edit the file path in your scene file.
+Note : OBS does not support choosing files without extensions, you will need to choose a "dummy" text file, and then edit the file path in your scene file.
-### Steps
 1. In OBS, File > Show Settings Folder
 2. Go to basic/scenes
 3. Open your scene file (*.json) with any text editor